dimovelev/metrics-sampler/README.md

 * You will have to implement an org.metricssampler.service.LocalObjectFactory (e.g. by extending org.metricssampler.service.AbstractLocalObjectFactory) so that you can create the actual input readers, output writers etc. from their configurations
 * Put the resulting JAR file on your classpath and you are ready to go (e.g. copy it to the lib/ directory of your installation)
 * If you think the extension might be of any use to anyone else - please share it.
+* If you are going to fetch and parse data from HTTP consider using org.metricssampler.reader.HttpMetricsReader as base class (and its config and xbeans)

 Internals
 =========